 Choosing the right chicken breed is an important part of raising chickens.
 Here are some things to consider when trying to find the right chicken breed for you.

 See the first post in our Raising Chickens 101 series: How to Get Started Raising Chickens

 What Types of Chickens Should You Get?

-When it comes to choosing your chickens, there are more breeds than you can shake an eggbeater at.
-One of the delights of this step is learning some of the types of chickens and their names: Silkie, Showgirl, Silver-Laced Wyandotte, Rosecomb, Redcap, and Russian Orloff, to name a few.
+When it comes to choosing your chicken breeds, there are more breeds than you can shake an eggbeater at.
+One of the delights of this step is learning some of the types of chickens and their charming names: Silkie, Showgirl, Silver-Laced Wyandotte, Rosecomb, Redcap, and Russian Orloff, to name a few.

 Things to Consider

 Some things that you’ll want to consider include the number and color of eggs produced, the breed’s temperament, its noise level, and its adaptability to confinement.

 If you can’t let your chickens range free, the confinement factor is important for a happy, healthy flock.
 Noise level really matters if you do not reside in the country.
 Some sources advise against mixing ages, but I’ve never had trouble with older birds picking on younger ones.

 Most varieties thrive in all climates, although some have special needs: Phoenix and Minorcas chickens need heat, for example, and Brahmas and Chanteclers chickens prefer cool conditions.
 Every breed produces eggs, even the so-called ornamental breeds, but egg size and production vary.
 Medium-production layers are plenty for a family.
 Bantam chicken eggs are small; to complement their yolks, you’ll need more whites than most angel food cake recipes call for.